International Innovation Management

 School School of Business Studies

-Start in Winter semester
+Start in Summer and Winter semester

 Admission currently unrestricted entry